Active Substance: panitumumab

 The patients with wild-type KRAS in their tumours who received Vectibix in addition to best supportive care lived for an average of 12.3 weeks without their disease getting worse.
 This compared with 7.3 weeks in those who received best supportive care alone.
 In contrast, there was no effect of Vectibix in the patients with mutated KRAS in their tumours, with both groups of patients living for an average of around 7.3 weeks without their disease getting worse.

 In the second study, patients with wild-type KRAS receiving Vectibix in combination with FOLFOX lived for 10 months without the disease getting worse compared with 8.6 months for patients receiving FOLFOX alone.
+In a more recent analysis of the same study, patients with wild-type RAS receiving Vectibix in combination with FOLFIX lived for an average of 10.8 months without the disease getting worse.

 In the third study, patients with wild-type KRAS receiving Vectibix in combination with FOLFIRI lived for 14.5 months compared with 12.5 months in patients receiving FOLFIRI alone.
 Patients receiving Vectibix also had a longer period of time without their disease getting worse: 6.7 months versus 4.9 months.